scindex/scindex/scindex.md

 ### Section: S06 - Concurrency & Synchronization
 _Manages the simultaneous execution of multiple tasks and ensures safe access to shared resources._

+- **S0600**: Concurrency & Synchronization Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Concurrency & Synchronization section.

 - **S0610**: Threading & Tasking Models
   - *Description*: Frameworks for managing concurrent execution, including thread pools for reusing threads and actor models for message-passing concurrency.
   - *Examples*: Thread Pools, Actor Models, Async/Await Runtimes